 Slide 1

-What is MLOPs?
+What is MLOps?
 This is all things that will help and support the fact of bringing artificial intelligence algorithms into production, it is not about tools or technologies; it is mainly a question of culture and good practice.

 Hi, my name is Guillaume Chervet, I'm an ML engineer at AXA France.
 Basically, I define my role as helping data scientists to bring AI algorithms into production.

-I work in a team that works on real-time automatic document reading projects.
-Generally, this kind of project implements one or more Deep learning algorithms.
+I‘m part of in a team that works on real-time automatic document understanding projects.
+Generally, this kind of projects implements one or more Deep Learning algorithms.

 Today, almost 95% of projects fail at the production stage.
-This number is starting to drop down this year.
-This does not surprise me because, this kind of projects are at the top complexities in all areas, all the keys are met for make its fails.
+This number is starting to drop this year.
+This does not surprise me because, this kind of projects are on the top complexities in all areas, all factors are met to make them fail.

 Slide 2: trio intro

-The first problem is a human problem, so today most applications require developers and Operation people and it's already not easy to get everyone to work together.
-Here, we are going to add a lot of specialties about data.
+The first problem is a human problem, so today most applications require developers and Operation engineers and it's already not easy to get everyone working together.
+On AI projects, we should also add a lot of expertise about data.
 We need Data experts.

-Today, it’s almost impossible to be an expert in the 3 areas.
-It requires to accept the constraints of others and trusting them.
+Today, it’s almost impossible to be an expert in these 3 areas.
+Each party will have to trust one another and accept other party’s constraints.

 Slide 3: expensive intro

-Add to the fact that there are more players: we work on projects that are generally extremely expensive.
+Take into consideration that there are even more players (business owners, sponsors, quality, …): we work on projects that are generally extremely expensive.

 This is an email classification project that worked very well.
 For us, it's an example project to follow.

-Today the operating cost of the project per month is approximately 9 000 €, which makes a project operating cost little over 1 00 000 € per year.
+Today the operating cost of the project per month is approximately 9 000 €, that’s a little more than 1 00,000 € per year.
 I think that we can still divide the costs by 2.
-Today on this project we classify about 10,000 emails per day and that makes a classification cost of an email at 3 cents euro.
+Today on this project we classify about 10,000 emails per day.
+So, we estimate that each email classification costs about 3 cents euro.

-If, for example, we carry out one “model retrain” per year, for example we will have a cost of an email classification around 4 cents euro.
-Here, I am not taking in part the cost of the first implementation of the project which cost a little more than 1 000 000 euros.
+If we decide to carry out one “model retrain” per year, for example, the cost of one email classification will increase to 4 cents euro.
+Here, I’m excluding the first implementation of the project… which cost a little more than 1 000 000 euros!

 Slide 4: expensive intro